Clicky

 Placement & What To Avoid

 Overall, don’t use speaker tube systems that are made for ATVs.
-ATV speakers systems are big and hard to mount on a watercraft.
+ATV sound systems are big and hard to mount on a watercraft.
 It just doesn’t work or look right no matter what other say or show – when you get it out in the real world and use it they don’t hold up.

 Cool Installs